kartiktyagi2001/Podium/readme.md

 ## Acknowledgements

-- Thanks to the contributors of the open-source libraries used in this project.
+- Special hanks to the maintainers and contributors of the open-source libraries used in this project.

 - Inspired by the work of others in the community.